Chamberlain Group: UX/UI Design Internship

 Usability Testing

 We conducted usability testing by printing out paper copies of our intercom screen designs and placing them on the wall.
-We gathered feedback from 32 employees from Chamberlin Group internally with varying heights and age groups.

 Hi-fidelity Intercom Designs